StraitsX/EIPs/EIPS/eip-pbmrc1.md

 interface PBMRC1_TokenReceiver {
     /**
         @notice Handles the callback from a PBM smart contract upon unwrapping
-        @dev An PBM smart contract MUST call this function on the token recipient contract, at the end of a `unwrap` if the receiver smart contract supports type(PBMRC1_TokenReceiver).interfaceId
+        @dev An PBM smart contract MUST call this function on the token recipient contract, at the end of an `unwrap` if the receiver smart contract supports type(PBMRC1_TokenReceiver).interfaceId
         @param _operator  The address which initiated the transfer (i.e. msg.sender)
         @param _from      The address which previously owned the token